PySide6.QtUiTools.QUiLoader

 availableWidgets = loader.availableWidgets()

 The createAction() , createActionGroup() , createLayout() , and createWidget() functions are used internally by the QUiLoader class whenever it has to create an action, action group, layout, or widget respectively.
-For that reason, you can subclass the QUiLoader class and reimplement these functions to intervene the process of constructing a user interface.
+You can subclass QUiLoader and reimplement these functions to customize the UI creation workflow.
 For example, you might want to have a list of the actions created when loading a form or creating a custom widget.

 For a complete example using the QUiLoader class, see the Calculator Builder.